 By Bob Whaley

 There are many myths out there when it comes to proper defensive handgun training technique.
-Here, seven of the most common debunked.
+Here, are seven of the most common debunked.

 1. YOU WON’T USE YOUR SIGHTS IN A GUN FIGHT

 I know; we have study after study, reams of empirical evidence and the commentary of really smart folks that say you will not use your sights under stress (Oh Lord, I hate that word).
 Most of the studies are based either on simulated gunfights under laboratory conditions or interviews with individuals involved in gunfights.
 In the case of the former, no simulation, no matter how carefully constructed, can exactly re-construct what occurs in real life.
 More on that later.

 In the latter case, I’ve read lots of studies based on participant interviews, and with those supporting the “won’t-use-your-sights” theory, one thing always jumps out at me.
 We will accept that an individual will perform any number of actions without conscious thought as a result of deeply ingrained training leading to unconscious competence.